psmars/servopack/python_controller/README.md

 Create a virtual environment:

-- python -m venv venv
+- python -m venv servo

 Activate the environment:

-- source venv/bin/activate
+- source servo/bin/activate

 Install the utilities:

+- cd servo
 - pip install -e .

 # For use

 If not yet done, activate the environment.

-- source venv/bin/activate
+- source servo/bin/activate

 Go to the directory with the data: